haveanicedaymydear/Assistant-Autogen/readme.md

 # AutoGen EHCP Document Automation Pipeline

 This project is a sophisticated multi-agent system designed to automate the generation of complex, multi-section Education, Health, and Care Plan (EHCP) documents.
-It leverages the Microsoft AutoGen framework to orchestrate teams of AI agents that perform specialized roles.
+It leverages the Microsoft AutoGen framework to orchestrate teams of AI agents that perform specialised roles.
 The entire data pipeline is built on Azure Blob Storage, moving from raw source documents in the cloud to a fully validated and merged final output in a robust, parallel, and fault-tolerant manner.

 ## Key Features